-For RSUs granted prior to the fiscal 2022 annual grant, in the event an executive officer meets certain retirement criteria, a pro rata portion of the RSUs will accelerate.
+For RSUs granted prior to the fiscal 2022 annual grant, in the event an executive officer meets certain retirement criteria, the vesting of a pro rata portion of the RSUs will accelerate.
 RSUs granted beginning with the fiscal 2022 annual grant no longer contained the acceleration benefit for an eligible retirement.